 Sec.
-17.66.100. - Elevation of application type.
+17.66.100.- Elevation of application type.

-Prior to the decision date, the review of a Type I or II adjustment or variance, and any comments received, may cause the Director to elevate the request to a Type III Variance.
+Prior to the decision date, the review of a Type II adjustment or variance, and any comments received, may cause the Director to elevate the request to a Type III Variance.
 In this case the Director shall notify the Applicant and any parties in writing, giving the reason(s) that the application is found to qualify as a Type III Variance, requesting any additional information required by this Chapter, and requesting any additional fees applicable under the redefined application type.
-Upon receipt of new application materials and payment of the revised application fee, the Director shall schedule a public hearing and serve public notice as required in this Chapter.
+Upon receipt of new application materials and payment of the revised application fee, the Director shall schedule a public hearing in accordance with Chapter 17.20 and serve public notice as required in Chapter 17.22.

-Response: This application is submitted and is intended for review by the City through a Type II procedure.
+This application is submitted and is intended for review by the City through a Type II procedure.

 Sec.
-17.66.190. - Effective period of approval.
+17.66.190.- Effective period of approval.